dementedcactus/WYD/README.md

 #### Search for Venue Directions
 <a href="https://imgflip.com/gif/27then"><img src="https://i.imgflip.com/27then.gif" title="made at imgflip.com"/></a>

+## Step-By-Step Instructions To Create An Event
+1) When you open the app you'll see the events page.
+This will have all of the events you've made along with the events you've been invited to.
+2) When you tap the plus button in the upper right corner it will take you to the create event page.
+3) You can give your event a title (e.g. "Sushi Night") and a description (e.g. "Celebrating our Success!").
+4) When you tap on search for a place, you'll be taken to the place search page.
+Here you can see what is available around you, or tap the icon next to the Searchbar and choose a different location.
+When you press enter, the page will refresh and show you options based on your criteria.
+You can tap on a place for more details, or tap the select place button to choose the place immediately
+5) When you select a place it will take you back to the event you're creating, the banner picture and address will auto-populate.
+6) You can then choose a time, and also tap invite friends to invite people.
+The invite friends page will show you contacts from your phone.
+You can tap the SMS icon to send a text invite, or the email icon to send an email invite.
+You can also tap either icon to unselect, or send via both options.
+Once you've made your final choices select Done in the upper right.
+7) This will send you back to the create event page, where you can tap CREATE to make the event.
+WYD will let your selected friends know about the event without you having to send a separate message.

 ## Deployment to iOS Device
 It is possible to sideload this project app into your iOS device by following these instructions :